w-henderson/Portfolio/content/blog/final-year-at-cambridge.md

 *Left to right: dissertating in Cornwall, Germany, Austria, and with my sister*

-I continued my streak of being extremely productive in scenic locations over the Easter holiday, when I visited my family in Cornwall, went to Barcelona for a long weekend with my mum and my sister (which was incredible), and of course did a huge amount of work at home.
-It was the holiday before my final exam term, after all, so I did spend almost all of my time working.
+I continued my streak of being extremely productive in scenic locations over the Easter break, when I visited my family in Cornwall, went to Barcelona for a long weekend with my mum and my sister (which was incredible), and of course did a huge amount of work at home.
+It was right before my final exam term, after all, so I did spend almost all of my time working.
 I think I averaged about 5 or 6 hours a day over the month, but I still wasn't quite where I wanted to be by the time I got back to Cambridge.
 Fortunately, the course workload in Easter term was much lighter than in Lent, so there was just about enough time to catch up.

 ## Easter Term